Job Search Preparation

 Build a of personal and professional contacts

 Notify family, friends, neighbors, colleagues and acquaintances that you are job hunting.
 Participate in professional associations related to your area or areas of interest.
 Gather information through conversations, meetings, seminars, workshops or any other opportunity to interact with those who may be able to assist you.
 Discuss your career goals whenever the occasion arises, and ask for suggestions.
 Join Loyola's own alumni to student networking group, LUConnect.
-Social networks like LinkedIn are also another way to network when actively job seeking.
+Social networks like LinkedIn are another way to network when actively job seeking.
 Visit LinkedIn for Students for quick tip sheets and videos to make the most of using LinkedIn.

 Strengthen your I.Q.
 (Interviewing Guide)